rockowitz/ddcutil/README.md

 - i2c-tools
 - libi2c-dev

+On Ubuntu, the i2c.h header file is not part of i2c-tools.
+Install libi2c-dev.

 If using an open source driver, ensure that kernel module i2c-dev is loaded.

 ### /dev/i2c permissions